l4yton/RegHex/README.md

 # RegHex

-RegHex is a collection of regexes for every use.
+RegHex is a collection of regexes for every use. <br/>
+I have also made every regex ready to use with [gf](https://github.com/tomnomnom/gf) in the `.gf` directory, so that you can simply copy them into your `~/.gf` directory.
+<br/> <br/>
+If you don't like the grep flags I use, you can simply replace the flags with `change_flags.sh`.
+Therefore, go in your `.gf` directory with the `.json` files.
+Now simply run: `bash /path/to/change_flags.sh -MyFlags`.

-# Table of Contents
+## Table of Contents

 - [Artifactory API Token](https://github.com/0x41CoreDump/RegHex#Artifactory-API-Token)
 - [Artifactory Password](https://github.com/0x41CoreDump/RegHex#Artifactory-Password)